Introduction To Parting Line

-The above image shows us how the three holes are perpendicular to the line of draw.
-The holes together at the right side of the image are situated inside an arced ledge.
+The above image shows us how the three holes are perpendicular to the draw line.
+The holes at the right side of the image are situated inside an arced ledge.

 For that side of the part, cam action would be perfect.

 The other hole in the middle of the left side of the part is located at an extension above the area, so cam action here wouldn’t be possible.
-In a scenario like this, what fits the best is a lifter assembly.
+IA lifter assembly fits the best in a scenario like this,

-Additionally, a very prominent part of selecting a parting line in injection molding is what components are designed on a particular side of the mold.
+Additionally, a very prominent part of selecting a parting line in injection molding is the components designed on a particular side of the mold.

-Shrinking proves handy as it helps in making sure that part stays on one side of the mold as it opens.
+Shrinking is handy as it helps ensure that the part stays on one side of the mold as it opens.